mvdnbrk/robin/README.md

 Note: [SoundSwitch Control One](https://www.soundswitch.com/hardware/control-one) requires a laptop running SoundSwitch software.

  Option B: Laptop with SoundSwitch + Control One
  - Connect Control One to the laptop via USB.
 In SoundSwitch, verify Control One is detected (and set as the DMX interface if using its outputs).
   - If not using Control One DMX outputs, select your USB DMX interface in preferences.
  - Open your show project, confirm fixtures are patched/profiled, and addresses match hardware.
  - Use Control One pads/encoders:
   - Autoloops: trigger and adjust intensity/color/movement banks
   - Static Looks: select static scenes for dinner/speeches
   - Strobe/Blinder/Smoke: dedicated buttons
   - Blackout: master blackout toggle
   - Next/Previous: step through programmed looks
  - Start Autoloops or trigger scripted shows.
 Verify output on fixtures.

+  Note: Fog/Smoke is intentionally not included in programmed looks.
+Trigger smoke manually using the Control One “Smoke” button so you maintain visual control of haze density and prevent overfilling smaller rooms.

 ### 6) Soundcheck
 1. Play a reference track at performance level.
 Adjust sub/top input gains and crossover as needed.